Alcazar

 A six-fold lattice of pierced grilles — the dense geometric weave that runs through Islamic latticework and Japanese kumiko.

-The ogee — the doubled-S arch of a Moorish gateway — pulled into a trellis that fills the plane.
+The ogee — the doubled-S arch of an Islamic gateway — pulled into a trellis that fills the plane.

-A dense lattice of interlocking stars — the geometric strapwork that runs through Islamic latticework and Renaissance pavement design.
+A dense lattice of interlocking stars — the star-and-polygon geometry that runs through Islamic latticework and Renaissance pavement design.